tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 ---
 title: tools of titans summary
 date: "2021-12-22T22:12:03.284Z"
-description: "tools of titans summary"
+description: "tools of titans summary."
 tags: ["productivity", "communication", "health", "investment"]
 ---
 # Goals
 - success, however you define it, is achievable if you collect the right field-tested beliefs and habits.
 - the superheroes you have in your mind (idols, icons, titans, billionaires, etc.) are nearly all walking flaws who've maximized 1 or 2 strengths)
   - you succeed because you find your unique strengths and focus on developing habits around them.
-- what might you do to accomplish your 10-year goals in the next 6 months, if you had a gun against your head?
+- what might you do to accomplish your 10-year goals in the next six months if you had a gun against your head?
 - routine, in an intelligent man, is a sign of ambition
 - learn things once and use them forever
-- toolkit for changing your life.
+- a toolkit for changing your life.
 - judge a man by his questions rather than his answers
 - contains low-hanging fruit with immediate returns.
-Think of the bite-sized rules within these pages as PED(s) - performance enhancing details
+Think of the bite-sized rules within these pages as PED(s) - performance-enhancing details
 - look for the black sheep who fit your unique idiosyncrasies.
 Keep an eye out for the non-traditional paths.
-- borrow liberally, combine uniquely, and create your own bespoke blueprint.
+- borrow liberally, combine uniquely, and create your bespoke blueprint.
 - this book is a buffet.
 Here's how to get the most out of it
-  - skip liberally: skip anything that doesn't interests you.
+  - skip liberally: skip anything that doesn't interest you.
     - like 50%, love 25%, and never forget 10%
   - skip, but do so intelligently
     - return to it later at some point and ask yourself, "why did I skip this?"
-Did it offend you? seem beneath you? seem too difficult? and did you arrive at that by thinking it through, or is it a reflection of biases inherited from your parents and others? very often, "our" belief" are not our own
+Did it offend you?
+Seem beneath you?
+Seem too difficult?
+And did you arrive at that by thinking it through, or is it a reflection of biases inherited from your parents and others? very often, "our" beliefs" are not our own
-    - this type of practice is how you create yourself, instead of seeking to discover yourself.
+    - this type of practice is how you create yourself instead of discovering yourself.
-- the context and original language teaches you how to THINK like a world-class performer, not just regurgitate quotes.
-That is the key meta-skill we're aiming for.
+- the context and original language teach you how to THINK like a world-class performer, not just regurgitate quotes.
+That is the crucial meta-skill we're aiming for.
 # HEALTHY
 ## Exercise
 - Ferriss emphasizes the importance of exercising to improve your fitness, never hurting yourself, and don't go overboard.
 Working out somewhere with a soft surface is recommended.